SamanKhalife/linux-Tutorial/README.md

 - Swap is virtual memory concept used on Linux.
 - When VPS/Serveroperating, if the system runs out of RAM, it will automatically use part of the hard drive as memory for applications to operate.
 - Swap is slower than RAM because Swap is part of the hard drive.
+- (mostly we set swap 2*ram but less than 8 GB for hdd and set 1*ram or 2*ram )

 # File Directory
 - /home – User personal data
-- /boot – Boot files
+- /boot – Static files of the boot loader
 - /sbin – System binaries
 - /dev – Device files
 - /sys